doingweb/generator-sassy-roboyeti/README.md

 ##### S3 deployment

 You can deploy to S3 by supplying the bucket's name, region, and access key details.
-See [Amazon's instruction for hosting static websites in S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
+See [Amazon's instructions for hosting static websites in S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).

 ## Tasks